 Medical Cannabis Use During the COVID-19 Crisis: Overall

 There is little doubt that cannabis use increased for many during the first wave of the COVID crisis.
 This is not necessarily a cause for alarm, especially when cannabis is being used by medical patients who are reducing their intake of addictive drugs and alcohol.

-Moreover, CBD could be useful in the treatment of over-inflammation caused by cytokine storms, helping to reduce lung damage.
-Medical cannabis could be of immense value in reducing post COVID-19 stress and anxiety, harmful drug or alcohol consumption, and the lingering symptoms of long-COVID.
+Moreover, CBD could be useful in treating over-inflammation caused by cytokine storms, helping to reduce lung damage.
+Medical cannabis could greatly reduce post-COVID-19 stress and anxiety, harmful drug or alcohol consumption, and the lingering symptoms of long-COVID.

 Medicinal cannabis could very much be the ideal alternative needed in these trying times.